Think that your website is your organization’s most important online communications asset? Think again.

 1) Social media is the primary information source for visitors

-Take a look at the following data from the National Awareness, Attitudes, and Usage Study of over 98,000 adults.
+Take a look at the following data from the National Awareness, Attitudes, and Usage Study.
 It shows where high-propensity visitors gather information about cultural organizations.
 As you can see, social media is the most used source of information… by a long shot.
 We separated mobile web and web and those are the second and third most important sources of information for audiences.
 This includes not only your website, but information gathered from any online source that is not a social media channel or peer review site like Yelp or TripAdvisor.
-The difference between “mobile web” and “web” is simply that mobile web platforms are accessed on a mobile device.
-For organizations that still don’t have mobile-friendly websites, this is a bit of a wake-up call to prioritize this.
-For clarification, the numbers are in index value (not number of responses, as the sample size is contemplative of those who profile as high-propensity visitors among the 98,000 people in the study).
-In other words, “web” and “mobile web” are essentially in the same pool because they encompass “the web,” we simply cut them out to see if the medium/channel played a role.
+The difference between mobile web and web is simply that mobile web platforms are accessed on a mobile device.
+For organizations that still don’t have mobile-friendly websites, this is a bit of a wake-up call to prioritization.
+For clarification, the numbers are in index value (not number of responses, as the sample size is contemplative of those who profile as high-propensity visitors among those people in the study).
+In other words, “web” and “mobile web” are essentially in the same pool because they encompass “the web”- we simply cut them out to see if the medium/channel played a role.
 (It does – mobile web plays a bigger role in the “web” overall value.)
 When we combine mobile web and web, the index value is between the two values (i.e. 471-503) – not additive.

 Communication channels that talk WITH audiences significantly outperform those that talk AT audiences.
-With index values over 100 for all “talk WITH” channels and below 100 for all “talk AT” channels, the divide is amazingly clear.
-We’ll discuss this more in a KYOB post going up on August 17th, but this evolution is not worth glossing over.
-It is critical for organizations to understand as the new reality of the world in which we live.
-The fact that many seasoned leaders know more about traditional, talk AT channels does not make them effective compared to our newer and primary methods of communication.
+With index values over 100 for all ”talk WITH” channels and below 100 for all ”talk AT” channels, the divide is amazingly clear.
+This is critical for organizations to understand as the new reality of the world in which we live.
+The fact that many seasoned leaders know more about traditional, “talk AT” channels does not make them effective compared to our newer and primary methods of communication.
 This does not mean that traditional channels are unimportant.
 Rather, it underscores the new realities of our connected world.

-While social media is the primary source of information for the composite market, this data is specifically cut for high-propensity visitors – or, people have the demographic, psychographic, and behavioral attributes that indicate an increased likelihood of visiting a cultural organization (museum, aquarium, historic site, zoo, symphony, theater, etc.).
-The lean toward social media isn’t just for younger likely visitors.
-Data suggest that all-aged likely visitors profile as being “supper-connected” to the web.
+While social media is the primary source of information for the composite market, this data is specifically cut for high-propensity visitors or, people have the demographic, psychographic, and behavioral attributes that indicate an increased likelihood of visiting a cultural organization (museum, aquarium, historic site, zoo, symphony, theater, etc.).
+The lean toward social media is not just for younger likely visitors.
+Data suggest that all-aged likely visitors profile as being supper-connected to the web.

 2) Social media is the most effective online landing environment to inspire action